boolder-org/boolder-data/README.md

 ### Topos

 A topo is a photo of a problem.
-It is identified by a unique id (`topo_id`)
+It is identified by a unique id (`topo_id`).
+To get the actual photo, check out the [topo photo section](#topo-photos).

 ### Lines

-A line is a set of (x,y) coordinates drawn on top of a topo photo to show the (rough) path to follow for a given problem.
+A line is a set of (x,y) coordinates drawn on top of a topo photo to show the (rough) path to climb a given problem.

 | Column            | Type      | Example                                                                                   | Description   |
 | ---------------   | --------- | -------------                                                                             | ------------- |